Jan 11, 2022

-"Current data demonstrate that receiving a booster dose is critical to provide protection against COVID-19 and the Omicron variant," said Centers for Disease Control Director Dr. Rochelle Walensky in a recent briefing.
+"Receiving a booster dose is critical to provide protection against COVID-19 and the Omicron variant," said Centers for Disease Control Director Dr. Rochelle Walensky in a recent briefing.
 "Vaccines and boosters are protecting people from the severe and tragic outcomes that can occur from COVID-19 infection."

 Coverage spoke to Dr. Simone Wildes, an infectious disease specialist at South Shore Health and a member of the Massachusetts Department of Public Health’s COVID-19 Health Equity advisory group, about how boosters work and why they will play a crucial role in combating COVID-19.